 We recommend you visit our office at least twice a year for a professional teeth cleaning to have plaque removed from hard-to-reach places.

 Periodontal Therapy in Annapolis, MD

-As an accredited dentist that specializes in the prevention, diagnosis, and treatment of periodontal disease, Dr. Sheen knows the importance of proper gum maintenance and care for patients of all ages.
+As an accredited dentist in Annapolis, MD that specializes in the prevention, diagnosis, and treatment of periodontal disease, Dr. Sheen knows the importance of proper gum maintenance and care for patients of all ages.
+Periodontal therapy is one of the dental services that Dr. Sheen provides in Annapolis, Maryland.
 He provides thorough periodontal health screenings during routine preventive care visits and recommends personalized treatment plans to improve overall periodontal health.

 Dr. Sheen will identify the stage and severity of gum disease and recommend appropriate treatment for restoring health.
 As a team, we take the time to get to know our patients and understand the unique risk factors affecting their oral health.
 We offer individualized oral hygiene care and advice so that you can keep your mouth healthy between visits.

 We offer a range of treatment options for addressing gum disease: